 Will visitors and employees be required to wear Coverings?
 When and where?

 Yes.
 Following the governor's executive order, all Taos Ski Valley staff and guests will be required to wear face masks in all public settings.
-Exceptions are when guests are exercising, seated at a table for eating or drinking, or for guests who have a medical condition that precludes them from mask wearing.
+Exceptions are when guests are seated at a table for eating or drinking, or for guests who have a medical condition that precludes them from mask wearing.

 Will Taos Ski Valley enforce New Mexico's quarantine?

 Answer: Yes.
 Taos Ski Valley, and The Blake, will be following the state's Executive Order requiring anyone entering the state to quarantine for 14 days.